kalthommusa/Gel-Electrophoresis-Image-Classification/README.md

 # Model Evaluation

-The table below presents a summary of the evaluation results for all of the 24 models. (the same table as in the one in this [results.csv](results.csv) file)
+The table below summarizes the performance of the 24 models trained with different architectures and hyperparameters, each row in the table corresponds to a specific model configuration.
+The results were recorded in the [results.csv](results.csv) file generated at the end of training for each model.

 | model_id | hardware_type | pretrained_model | classifier_head | opt_alg | training_time_mins | inference_time_secs | accuracy | precision | recall | conf_mat | roc_auc |